 In East Hampton, windsurf in the outer bays (residents free).
-On the North Fork, New Suffolk Beach permits windsurfing (nonresident parking $40 daily, $300 seasonal; $20 residents two year permit).
+On the North Fork, New Suffolk Beach permits windsurfing (nonresident parking $40 daily, $300 seasonal; $20 residents for two-year permit).

 On the Sound, windsurfing is permitted in Smithtown off Long Beach (town residents only, $7 permit required, available at Town Hall).
 Other spots include Cold Spring in Southampton (parking permit required: residents $40 season, nonresidents $375).
 Although these spots are the most popular, windsurfing is accessible throughout Long Island on nearly any body of water, including some state parks.
 Call parks for restrictions and launching areas.